aldpdz/ssd_keras/README.md

 | SSD/NoShuffleSE   | 07++12       | 0.6768   | 20  |
 | SSD/NoShuffleSE   | 07++12+COCO  | **0.7094**   | 20  |

-SB indicates simple bypass
+SB indicates simple bypass.
-The time is measured with Intel® Core™ i7-7740X CPU @ 4.30GHz × 8
+The time is measured with Intel® Core™ i7-7740X CPU @ 4.30GHz × 8, Frames per second (FPS).
-SSD/NoShuffleSE achieves an Average Precision of **66.0** on PASCAL VOC 2007
+SSD/NoShuffleSE achieves an Average Precision of **66.0** on PASCAL VOC 2007.

 ### PASCAL
 You can download the PASCAL dataset in the format needed for the model in [download_pascal_dataset.ipynb](download_pascal_dataset.ipynb)